Saianeesh17/Arduino_soccer_plotter_iteration/README.md

 The parts for this project have been 3d printed.

-To run this project, you will need to download the python code, and install the serial library using the following command: pip install pyserial
+To run this project, you will need to download the python code which is found in the coordinatesToArduino.py file, and install the serial library using the following command:
+`pip install pyserial`

 you will then need to flash the code within the .ino file to an arduino of your choice